Fitness

 Each of us is unique, and it's always important for players to understand their needs when choosing when and how to warm up or cool down their bodies.

-All three experts agree that a set pre- and post-game routine can greatly impact your life and sports performance.
+All three experts agree that a set pre-game pickleball routine can greatly impact your life and sports performance.

 From Corey:

-As someone with a background in injury prevention, I understand the critical importance of pre-and post-workout routines.
-Incorporating stretching and body prep into your regimen is essential for enhancing your range of motion, reducing injury risk, promoting faster recovery, and optimizing your abilities on the court.
+As someone with a background in injury prevention, I understand the critical importance of pre- and post-workout routines.
+Incorporating stretching and body prep into your pickleball warm-up routine is essential for enhancing your range of motion, reducing injury risk, promoting faster recovery, and optimizing your abilities on the court.

 By incorporating both pre- and post-game routines, you will: